lgatto/TeachingMaterial/ggplot.md

 * Different functions for different plot types with different interfaces.
 * No standard data input.
-* Many routine tasks require a lot of biolerplate code.
+* Many routine tasks require a lot of boilerplate code.
 * No concept of facets/lattices/viewports.
 * Poor default colours.